-Did you know that raising a baby up until the age of 17 costs over $230,000?
-It’s scary how big this number is but with a good savings plan in place, you are better prepared to tackle any child expenses.
+Did you know that according to a study in 2015, raising a baby up until the age of 17 costs over $230,000?
+Of course, this number is much bigger in present time.

-Once baby arrives, your life will change forever.
-Whether this baby is your first, third, or fifth, any new addition to the family will affect your current lifestyle.
-That’s why you need to give yourself some self-care and plan a babymoon.
+Once baby arrives, your lifestyle will change forever.
+Whether this baby is your first, third, or fifth, any new addition to the family will change the way you currently do things – how you spend time and how you spend money.

-Not sure if you still need a babymoon?
-Learn why you need one here!
+Not convinced if you still need one?
+Learn why here!

 4. Start Your Baby Registry

 It’s time to create your baby’s registry!
 To start, check out my top seven places where you can create a baby registry as well as receive free baby items and samples.